JuliaLang/julia/doc/stdlib/base.rst

    If ``types`` is an abstract type, then the method that would be called by ``invoke`` is returned.

+.. function:: which(symbol)

+   Return the module in which the binding for the variable referenced by ``symbol`` was created.

 .. function:: @which

-   Evaluates the arguments to the specified function call, and returns the ``Method`` object for the method that would be called for those arguments.
+   Applied to a function call, it evaluates the arguments to the specified function call, and returns the ``Method`` object for the method that would be called for those arguments.
+Applied to a variable, it returns the module in which the variable was bound.
+It calls out to the ``which`` function.

 .. function:: methods(f, [types])